DontPanicO/fastapi-distributed-websocket/README.md

 The main features of this libarary are:

 * Easly implementing broadcasting, pub/sub, chat rooms, etc...
+* Proxy websocket connections to other servers (e.g. from an api gateway)
 * Authentication
 * Clean exception handling
 * An in memory broker for fast development